 Where’s North Korea’s Kim?
-Lets see what the satellites say.
+Let’s see what the satellites say.

 That does not mean that Kim is in perfect health, although a flurry of official letters in his name suggests to many observers that he is at least alive and conscious.

-The alternative, of course, is that North Korea is playing an elaborate trick to buy time — issuing statements, moving boats and trains around — in order to fool the outside world.
+The alternative, of course, is that North Korea is playing an elaborate trick to buy time — issuing statements, moving boats and trains around — to fool the outside world.

 “What I can conclude from my research is that there has been a high correlation of these boat activities in Wonsan when Kim is around,” said Zwirko.
-“And I would expect this to be no different unless the theory of purposefully moving boats around to trick us is true.
+“And I would expect this to be no different, unless the theory of purposefully moving boats around to trick us is true.
 I have confidence that the pattern should hold — the boat movement activities indicate a high chance he’s in the area.”

-Chad O’Carroll, who founded NK Pro, said commercial satellite images are really helping with investigations of contemporary issues in North Korea in ways that simply were not possible when Kim’s father and predecessor, Kim Jong Il, died in 2011.
+Chad O’Carroll, who founded NK Pro, said commercial satellite images are helping with investigations of contemporary issues in North Korea in ways that were not possible when Kim’s father and predecessor, Kim Jong Il, died in 2011.

 “What people have been able to do recently with the train out at Wonsan and now the boats, it’s really impressive and probably worries the North Koreans somewhat because this technology is only going to keep improving,” he said.
 “And by another 10 years from now, just imagine what we’ll be able to see — it should be pretty mind-blowing.”